GarveySun/shield/README.md

 6200123412345678 → 6200********5678

 ## need more function?
-To [github](https://github.com/GarveySun/shield) and open new issue.
+To [github](https://github.com/GarveySun/shield) and open a issue .